 You are expected to take exams at the scheduled times.
 The date and time for the final exam is scheduled by the FLC Records Office and cannot be changed.
 You are responsible for being aware of the final exam schedule.

 Fort Lewis College is committed to providing all students a liberal arts education through a personalized learning environment.
-If you think you have or you do have a documented disability which will need reasonable academic accommodations, please call, Dian Jenkins, the Coordinator of Disability Service, 280 Noble Hall, 247-7459, for an appointment as soon as possible.
+If you think you have or you do have a documented disability which will need reasonable academic accommodations, please call Disability Services at 970-247-7459, for an appointment as soon as possible.

 The Mathematics Department enforces prerequisites on its courses.
 Prerequisites for Math classes must be satisfied with a grade of at least C-.